ankane/distribute_reads/README.md

 end
 ```

-Instead of raising an error, you can also use primary [master]
+Instead of raising an error, you can also use primary

 ```ruby
 distribute_reads(max_lag: 3, lag_failover: true) do